 Welcome to the Northern Illinois University School of Music!
 We hope that you will visit our site frequently, and we invite you to visit us in person, especially to attend one of our over 200 performances each year.

 The School of Music's 60 nationally and internationally recognized faculty are dedicated to supporting students realizing their full potential as music artists and scholars, and our location one hour west of Chicago affords our students unparalleled additional cultural resources.

 The faculty and students of the School of Music teach and perform for global audiences during their real and virtual travels.
 Most recently, students have performed by invitation in Canada, Mexico, Peru, Colombia, Trinidad, and England, and weekly they share their live performances via high definition webcasts with all fifty states and more than three dozen countries on five continents.
 Acclaimed artist faculty such as the Avalon String Quartet and extraordinary guest artists are a fundamental component of the student experience both in person and via the school's national Internet2 leadership activities in the musical arts.
-You can access our webcasts and other media by clicking on "Media Gallery" in the menu to the left.

 Our website provides a significant amount of information and links to university resources, so please continue to explore and discover more about the NIU School of Music.
 If you can't make it to our concerts in person, we invite you to watch our live webcasts of our performances here on our website.
 We look forward to welcoming you!